pvasek/kudu-wiki/Process-Threads-list-and-minidump-gcdump-diagsession.md

 `<kudu-service-url>/api/processes/{id}/threads` endpoint returns the list of threads for a given process.
 Each thread info contains id, state and a link `/api/processes/{id}/threads/{tid}` to its detail information (such as memory, cpu usages, etc.).

+## Process Environment Variable

+One of the properties returned from `<kudu-service-url>/api/processes/{id}` is `environment_variables` which is a collection of all the environment variables in that process.
+You can filer scm processes from main site processes using another property called `is_scm_site`.

 ## Summary

 * `GET /api/processes` => list of processes.